by Katharine Marais

 Why does it have to be that way?
 A lot of options in life are very unfulfilling- an assembly line to crank out more blue-suited producer-consumers who are offered a pre-fabricated set of rewards designed to appeal to the basest and dullest facets of human desire, at the numbing expense of the mind and spirit.
 It’s been a centuries-long process to optimize the human mind for resource extraction- going as far back as when missionaries would go into new places and forcibly ‘convert’ all the natives to a lifestyle and belief system that would make everyone better at resource extraction.

-It’s just that society slams a lot of doors closed for real artists, and the doors that are left open just don’t look that great.
+It’s just that at times along peoples' paths, society slams a lot of doors closed, and the doors that are left open just don’t look that great.
 It leaves young people in the street.
 I feel it’s a major problem.

 Baby Face; simplicity of language